elastic/kibana/x-pack/build_chromium/README.md

 ## Initializing each VM / environment

 You only need to initialize each environment once.
+NOTE: on Mac OS you'll need to install XCode and accept the license agreement.

 Create the build folder: